An Electron Model with Synchrotron Radiation: Introduction

+The electron is perfectly described either on technical scales as a charged particle with its fields or in interactions at small distances by quantum mechanical computations.
+A common view is still missing.
 The properties of the electron are summarized as follows: \begin{itemize} \item The electron has an elementary charge $Q=-e$ with a point-like structure.
-This is expressed by an electric field which is described by the Coulomb field as a function of the distance $r$ sketched in Fig.~\ref{fig:coulomb}.
+This is expressed by an electric monopole field which is described by the Coulomb field as a function of the distance $r$ sketched in Figure~\ref{fig:coulomb}.

 The problem of the singularity at the origin is usually removed just by a truncation at the so called ``classical electron radius'' $r_e$, by replacing the point charge by a charge distribution with radius $r_e$, or by modifying the electric permittivity $\varepsilon_0$ appropriately.